-Now carefully right-mouse click on one of the empty calls, and choose Delete... from the menu.
+Now carefully right-mouse click on one of the empty cells, and choose Delete from the menu.
 Then select Entire row, and click the OK button.
-Now we have a clean list where all rows contain a value for Last login.
-If we hop down to the bottom of the list, there are a little more than 8,000 rows, which means we just deleted almost 3000 rows with no value for Last login.
+Now we have a clean list where all of the rows contain a value for Last login.
+If we hop down to the bottom of the list, there are a little more than 8,000 rows remaining, which means that we just deleted almost 3,000 rows with no value for Last login.

 We hope this tip is useful to you.
 Before you try it, make sure you don't have important information above or below the list you're working with.
 Otherwise, you could accidentally delete it.
 We'll see you next time.